gilnam74/vex-sneppet/CS-for-artists.md

 # Introduction
-Computer science for artists.
+A simplified explanation of Computer Science.

+### Data Structure
+Data Structure is a collection of values.

-## Algorithm
+### Algorithm
 The algorithm is a step by step instruction for solving a problem.
-The algorithm allows to manipulate Data Structures.
+The algorithm manipulates Data Structure.

-## Data Structure
+### Program
-Data Structure is a collection of values.
+Computer Program is a combination of Algorithms and Data Structures.

 ## Basic solution patterns
 An algorithm is a step by step instruction for solving a problem.
 Those steps could be organized into the patterns, basic blocks of a problem solution.
 Pattern, like a programming function, does a simple and obvious action.
 For example, traveling through each element of the list is a pattern, which could be implemented in Python with a `for loop`.